 Graduate students must be enrolled in 6 or more credits each semester to be eligible for federal loan funding.

 Graduate students will begin receiving financial aid offers for 2020-21 in mid-July.

 Federal Unsubsidized Loan

 Graduate students can borrow up to $20,500 in Federal Direct Unsubsidized loan funding (if eligible) each aid year.
 Students enrolled in the Doctor of Pharmacy or PhD in Psychology, Clinical Science programs can borrow up to $33,000 in unsubsidized loan funding (if eligible) each aid year.

 Graduate PLUS Loan

 Apply for the Graduate PLUS Loan online.
 A credit check is performed as part of the application process.
 Applicants will receive an immediate credit decision.
-Award recipients must also complete an additional online Loan Agreement for a PLUS loan (MPN).
+Award recipients must also complete a PLUS MPN for Graduate/Professional Students and Entrance Counseling.

 Private loans are loans that students can borrow from outside lenders.

 Other funding options for graduate students